aguinaldoabbj/gitlab-runner-auto/README.md

 # gitlab-runner

+Forked and improved from @abelfodil/gitlab-runner.

 ## Configure

 - Copy `.env.example` to `.env`.

-- Change `COORDINATOR_URL` variable if self-hosting Gitlab.
+- Change `GITLAB_INSTANCE_URL` according to your needs

 - Add registration token to `REGISTRATION_TOKEN`.